-The new Social allowance establishes three categories of vulnerable customers, which will have different discounts on the price of the Voluntary Price for the Small Consumer (PVPC, in the Spanish acronym).
+This normative establishes three categories of vulnerable customers who may benefit from different discounts on the price of the Voluntary Price for the Small Consumer (PVPC, in the Spanish acronym).

 A summary of the social allowance can be downloaded here: Social allowance Summary